 "Hey, I was drinking that!"

-Katara brought her hands to her face and held her burning cheeks.
-"Yes, but you're the Fire Lord.
+Katara palmed her face.
+"Yes, but you're the Fire Lord, Zuko.
 They're going to think any relationship you have now is going to be serious."
 She buried her face in her hands and mumbled, "For pity's sake, we're both 'slumming it' as tea servers."

 Zuko wiped his hands with a cloth napkin before reaching down to lift her chin with his fingers.
 "This is your idea of 'slumming it', Blue Eyes?"